jbrockopp/docs/content/administration/server/_index.md

 ## Deployment Guides

-Vela supports several deployment strategies to enable the preferences of you and your team.
+Vela supports a number of deployment strategies to enable the preferences of you and your team.

 This section provides a list of comprehensive guides to install and start the server: